-The 1990s brought attention to international underground scenes, with new divergent genres making an entry to the alternative game and breaking into a new pop scheme.
-Grunge, Britpop, and electronic arrangements made their way to diversify music before holdover bands dived in new underground trends and made them their own.
+The 1990s brought attention to international underground music scenes, with new divergent genres making an entry to the alternative game and breaking into a new scheme.

 The earlier half of the decade delved romantically into anti-pop tendencies.
 Smells Like Teen Spirit’s massive airplay and unexpected success had major record labels looking to tap the commercial potential of alternative bands.
 Music in America was calling out a more humane anguished, raging ethereal youthful perspective.
 The peak of grunge as a dominant new wave was broadening to an international landscape.
 Eventually, Seattle started being dubbed as “the new Liverpool”, making it a new “cultural, sub-cultural” capital of the world.